Hammerhead shark: Description

 Hammerheads have disproportionately small mouths compared to other shark species.
-They are also known to form schools during the day, sometimes in groups over 100.
-In the evening, like other sharks, they become solitary hunters.
-National Geographic explains that hammerheads can be found in warm, tropical waters, but during the summer, they participate in a mass migration to search for cooler waters.
+Some species are also known to form schools.
+In the evening, like most other sharks, they become solitary hunters.
+National Geographic explained that hammerheads can be found in warm, tropical waters, but during the summer, they begin a mass migration period in search of colder waters.

 Taxonomy and evolution

-Since sharks do not have mineralized bones and rarely fossilize, only their teeth are commonly found as fossils.
+Because sharks do not have mineralized bones and rarely fossilize, only their teeth are commonly found as fossils.
 Their closest relatives are the requiem sharks (Carcharinidae).
-Based on DNA studies and fossils, the ancestor of the hammerheads probably lived in the Early Miocene epoch about 20 million years ago.
+Based on a recent combined molecular and paleontological study, the ancestor of the hammerheads probably lived in the Cretaceous or Paleocene.
+Definitive fossils of the family date back to the Eocene.
+Prior DNA studies had estimated the family to have arisen in the Miocene, about 20 million years ago.

-Using mitochondrial DNA, a phylogenetic tree of the hammerhead sharks showed the winghead shark as its most basal member.
+Using mitochondrial DNA, a phylogenetic tree of the hammerhead sharks showed the winghead shark as sister to the rest of the hammerhead sharks.
 As the winghead shark has proportionately the largest "hammer" of the hammerhead sharks, this suggests that the first ancestral hammerhead sharks also had large hammers.